dolik-rce/bashpoint/README.md

 Bashpoint
 =========

-Bashpoint is simple presentation tool for text interface.
+Bashpoint is simple but capable presentation tool with textual interface.

 It runs in terminal or in console and is driven by keyboard only.